PreferredAI/cornac/docs/source/user/install.rst

 Install Python
 --------------
 Cornac supports most versions of Python 3.
-This includes Python versions 3.8 to 3.11.
 If you have not done so, go to the official `Python download page <https://www.python.org/downloads/>`_.

 Install Cornac
 --------------